tri-cods/html-css/sections/integration.md

 5. $ open style.css

 ## Where should the stylesheet be linked?
-The style sheet should follow `Option 3: External` - inserting the following code into the head element:
+The style sheet should follow `Option 3: External`.

+Insert the following code into the head element:

 `<link rel="stylesheet" href="style.css">`